cslu-nlp/PerceptronixPointNever/README.md

 A few Python-based scripts have been added to assist in tagging:

 * `confusion` creates a tagging confusion matrix in CSV format
-* `universal` converts Penn Treebank tags to the Petrov et al. (2012) universal tagset; their results suggest that you may still want to train with a large tagset, and then convert to the universal tagset downstream
+* `universal` converts Penn Treebank tags to the Petrov et al. (2012) universal tagset; their results suggest that you may still want to train with a full tagset, and then convert to the universal tagset for downstream applications (or evaluation)
 * `untag` removes tags from data for performing experiments

 Requirements